 - Chapter 13 may require less money “up-front”: In Chapter 13, your attorney can get paid through your Chapter 13 payment plan, so that if the attorney chooses to do so, he can file your case and then wait to get paid by the Chapter 13 Trustee.
 This way, you can get your bankruptcy case filed with less money up-front.

 - You can get rid of a broader range of debts: Chapter 13 of the United State Bankruptcy Code provides what is known as a “superdischarge”.
 This allows you to get rid of debts, other than alimony and child support, that you are obligated to pay by reason of a Separation Agreement or Court Order.
 Section 11 U.S.C.
 523(a)(15) does not apply in Chapter 13.

-- You can use Chapter 13 to “catch-up” on a car, truck or house loan: You cannot do this in Chapter 7.
-In Chapter 13, the amount needed to catch up these types of loans is factored into your Chapter 13 plan, to be paid out the creditor over a series of months or years.
+- You can use Chapter 13 to “catch up” on a car, truck, or house loan: You cannot do this in Chapter 7.
+In Chapter 13, the amount needed to catch up on these types of loans is factored into your Chapter 13 plan, to be paid out to the creditor over a series of months or years.
 Chapter 13 plans generally range from 3 to 5 years in duration, which gives you plenty of time to bring these debts current.